root-project/root/README/ReleaseNotes/v622/index.md

 % ROOT Version 6.22 Release Notes
-% 2020-05-19
+% 2020-06-14
 <a name="TopOfPage"></a>

 ## Introduction

-ROOT version 6.22/00 is scheduled for release in May, 2020.
+ROOT version 6.22/00 was released on June 14, 2020.

 For more information, see:

 [http://root.cern](http://root.cern)

-The following people have contributed to this new version:
+The following people have contributed to this version:

  Guilherme Amadio, CERN/SFT,\
  Bertrand Bellenot, CERN/SFT,\